gertig/bootstrap-node/Readme.md

+**Fun fact: due to this project I owned the `bootstrap` npm package name before Twitter bootstrap came on the scene.
+I tried for a couple of years to give them the name and was finally able to do so!**

-bootstrap allows you to create a new node.js app with a few things already setup to get you started.
+`bootstrap` allowed you to create a new node.js app with a few things already setup to get you started.
 It takes a lot of inspiration from the express app executable.

 You can use Javascript or Coffeescript by following the prompts.